 Yes.
-Your regular veterinarian will receive written reports and copies of diagnostic test as they become available.
+Your regular veterinarian will receive written reports and copies of diagnostic tests as they become available.

-When your pet is in hospital more than a day or two, regular updates will be sent, so that they are aware of the progress your pet is making.
+When your pet is in hospital, regular updates will be sent, so that they are aware of the progress your pet is making.

 Our team of clinicians will keep both you and your regular veterinarian updated.